hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 ![](/assets/job-details.png)

-Your job will be known by the title you write
+Your job will be known by the title you write here.

-Click 'Confirm and Pay' to make payment.
-We accept major credit or debit cards and PayPal.
+<span class="green">Click 'Confirm and Pay' to make payment.
+We accept major credit or debit cards and PayPal.</span>

 HostJane holds funds under the Purchase Protection guarantee until you release the funds to the Seller.

 ![](/assets/payment.png)

 After verified funds have been successfully deposited, a new workspace will be created between you and the Seller.

 Next you should carefully check your job details.

 The seller will only be required to do what the job details entail.

 ![](/assets/confirm.png)

 Adding changes later may incur costs depending on the Service.

 When you confirm the job (and any uploads), your order is sent to the Seller by email to accept or decline your job.

 If they decline, you'll be refunded the full cost minus the handling fee.

-Before the Seller accepts your job, you will see the Hostjane Workspace without the board and with a frozen chat.
+<span class="red">Before the Seller accepts your job, you will see the Hostjane Workspace without the board and with a frozen chat.</span>

 Check the order requirements at any time in the Requirements tab.

 ![](/assets/tabs.png)

 So you're not kept waiting, the countdown starts immediately.

-When the Seller accepts your order, you will then see the Board open for interactive lists and cards.
+<span class="yellow">When the Seller accepts your order, you will then see [the Board open](/getting-started/what-are-boards/) for interactive lists and cards. </span>

 The date and time the Seller accepts your order will now be stamped on any licensing or confidentiality agreements between you and the Seller.

 ![](/assets/board-tab.png)